 - If your macarons keep a little tip in the center, get your finger wet with a little bit of cold water and push the tip down.

 - Let the macarons sit at room temperature for 30 minutes.
 (During that time the macarons will form a dry "skin" on the outside.
 When you touch them, no batter should stick to your finger).

 - Heat the oven to 280 degrees F.

-- Bake the macarons for 15 to 20 minutes, switching positions of the baking sheets halfway through.
+- Bake the macarons for 15 to 20 minutes, switching positions of the cookie sheets halfway through.
 The macarons are done when their surface is hard to the touch.

-- Once baked, leave the macarons in the oven, turn the oven off and open the oven door.
+- Once baked, leave the macarons in the oven, turn the oven off and open the oven door a crack.
 After 15 minutes, take the macarons out.

 For the filling:

 - Beat all ingredients together until you have a smooth cream.

 - Match the macarons into pairs by size.

 - Put a dollop of buttercream on one shell and fit a second shell on top.

 Made this recipe?
 It would be awesome if you could leave a rating.
 No need to type anything, just tap or click the stars in the recipe card and you’re done.
 Thanks!